ffnord/ffnord-puppet-gateway/docs/admin/modules.rst

 ========================

 The ffnord-puppet-gateway module provide several puppet resources, in here we will discuss all directly usable resources.
-The omitted once are discussed in the developer documentation.
+The omitted one are discussed in the developer documentation.

 ffnord::params (class)